Everyone sometimes feels sad, depressed, or angry especially when the pressures of school, friends and family become too much to handle.

 There is also a good local App called Suicide?
 Help? that has good information and support.

 Telling someone how you feel helps, it can make it feel less heavy to carry around if you share it with someone.
 You have control over how much you share, make sure you are comfortable with what you are sharing.
 Be certain you are totally comfortable with the person you talk to.
 It can feel really scary telling someone you have suicidal thoughts, but talking about it can feel like a relief and the fear often passes once you start to talk.
 It can help to plan what you are going to say, even practising it.

 Useful phone numbers you may want to keep handy:-

 The Samaritans 116123 CLICK HERE for more info.

 NHS 24 : 111 CLICK HERE for more info

 Papyrus 0800 068 41 41 CLICK HERE for more info

 Childline 08001111 CLICK HERE

-It is felt to be better to access face to face help if you are feeling suicidal, but if you know you are not going to commit suicide, but have thoughts that worry you then our 121 service might be the place for you to seek support CLICK HERE for info on this service.
+It is felt to be better to access face to face help if you are feeling suicidal, but if you know you are not going to commit suicide, but have thoughts that worry you, then you can ask for support on the site.